4kategreen/blog/source/about/index.md

 {% img /images/celebrate.jpg 200 "Happy Reba" %}
 No matter what it is, I want to compete.
 Competing makes me better.
 There's always been something.
 Baseball, softball, music, hockey, puzzles, running, dog agility.

 Here's my dog, Reba, and I celebrating after we ran an agility course.
 She's an agility trial champion, a lifetime achievement for us as a team.
+I also have a young dog, Dash, who's about ready to start taking over the world.
+He's so fast and fun.

 ### About this Blog
 I use the blogging platform [Hexo](http://hexo.io/) with the theme [Minos](http://github.com/ppoffice/hexo-theme-minos).
 I've modified the theme a little here and there, but it's mostly intact.
 It's one of the most well-supported themes with good documentation. #quality!

-For my posts, as with any longer form typing I do, I use Markdown in Sublime Text 3.
+For my posts, as with any longer form typing I do, I use Markdown in Sublime Text 3 or the iPad app Working Copy.
 Here's the [source code](https://github.com/4kategreen/blog).